Posts

 "My Boy Lollipop" by Millie Small.

 OK, girls and boys, more 60s one-hit wonders: This Levy/Roberts bluebeat/ska classic is considered to be the first international ska hit - groundbreaking in that it introduced the world to the Jamaican beat.
-First recorded in 1956 by 14 year-old Barbie Gaye.
-A young Jamaican girl's '64 version peaked at #2 in the U.S and the U.K. and sold more than 7 million copies worldwide, making it one of the best-selling reggae/ska recordings ever.
+First recorded in 1956 by 14-year-old Barbie Gaye.
+A young Jamaican girl's 1964 version peaked at #2 in the U.S as well as in the U.K. and sold more than 7 million copies worldwide, making it one of the best-selling reggae/ska recordings ever.
+A candy-coated (hint, hint!) tune tells a simple story about a young girl in love.
 It was rumored that a young Rod Stewart had played the harmonica solo for this recording but this was later disproved.
 Artist?
 Song?
 Answer: "My Boy Lollipop" by Millie Small. https://www.youtube.com/watch?v=I1OYZ1PZtV0 https://www.youtube.com/watch?v=HKP7nDaj-Wo